AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaElementInfo/README.md

 XmlSchemaElementInfo Class
 ==========================
-AutomationML 2.1 APIThis class defined methods and properties to access schema information for a schema element.
+This class defined methods and properties to access schema information for a schema element.

 Inheritance Hierarchy